Design Considerations for Mealy Charts

 tick(see Implicit Events Based on Data and States).

 You cannot broadcast an event of any type.

 You cannot use local events to guard transitions.
 Local events violate Mealy semantics because they are not deterministic and can occur while the chart computes its outputs.

 You cannot use implicit events such as

 You can use one time base for clock and input, as determined by the Simulink solver.
 The Simulink solver sets the clock rate to be fast enough to capture input changes.
 As a result, a Mealy chart commonly computes outputs and changes states in the same time step.
-For more information, see Compare Solvers.
+For more information, see Compare Solvers (Simulink).